WhereSoftwareGoesToDie/retcon/docs/data-source.md

 ### General

+In short:

+- Did it work?
+You must exit with zero, and may log a message to stderr if you like.

+- Did it fail?
+You must exit with non-zero and must log a message to stderr.

 All operations must exit with status 0 when they complete successfully.
 They should produce any output required to the stdout stream and may produce debugging messages to stderr.
 These messages will be logged by Retcon at the